Reebok: Products

 Reebok designs, manufactures, distributes and sells fitness, running and CrossFit sportswear including clothing and accessories.
 The company has released numerous notable styles of footwear including the 1982 introduction of the Reebok Freestyle that was exclusively marketed for women.
 In 1984, the shoe accounted for more than half of Reebok's sales, and the company subsequently released similar styles including the Princess, Empress and Dutchess lines.
-Following the aerobics trend from the 1980s to early 1990s, Reebok released workout programs called Reebok Step beginning in 1989.
+That same year, Reebok introduced the Workout, a leather training shoe featuring its now-iconic H-strap, designed to capitalize on the booming gym and fitness culture of the era.
+In 1985, Reebok launched the Club C—short for "Club Champion"—originally designed as a performance tennis shoe for club players and later established as one of the brand's most enduring lifestyle silhouettes.Following the aerobics trend from the 1980s to early 1990s, Reebok released workout programs called Reebok Step beginning in 1989.

 To compete with Nike Air, Reebok introduced Energy Return System (ERS) in 1987, in which a series of horizontal cylinders in the midsole acted as springs.
 It was gradually phased out upon the arrival of "Hexalite" cushioning.
 In 1989, the brand introduced one of its signature shoes, the Reebok Pump.
-The footwear collection was released as a men's basketball shoe and the first adjustable fit controlled with manual air allocation.
+The footwear collection was released as a men's basketball shoe and the first adjustable fit controlled with manual air allocation.It was made most famous through Dee Brown's slam dunk contest win in 1991.
 The Reebok Ventilator, a line of lightweight athletic shoes with vented side panels, was first introduced in 1990.

+In 1992, Reebok signed Shaquille O'Neal ahead of his rookie NBA season.
+That year Reebok released the Shaq Attaq, its first signature shoe for an athlete.
+Reebok released several further Shaq Attaq models through the mid-1990s before introducing the Shaqnosis in late 1995; the shoe has since been reissued multiple times and remains one of the brand's most recognizable basketball silhouettes.
+In 1994, Reebok introduced the Instapump Fury, a laceless running shoe that used inflatable air chambers for a customized fit.